 For a suggested checklist of what to bring for upperclassmen students, please click here.

 Some items are prohibited in the housing complex for reasons of health (pets), safety (candles or other burning substances) or law (alcohol in any apartment/suite where underage students reside).

 Each room is furnished with a bed frame, mattress, dresser and closet space, a desk and chair per student.
 All windows have mini-blinds for privacy.
 A couch, one chairs, a kitchen table and chairs are provided in the apartments and townhouses.
 The kitchen area in all apartments and townhouses is equipped with a full size refrigerator, microwave, stove, oven, sink, and dishwasher.
 For further specifics, check out the Freshman Page

 Yes.
 The mattresses provided in the rooms are extra-long, with the exception of Baldwin Hall.

 No. No cinder blocks, lofts or other wooden construction are permitted in the buildings.
 Bed frames are adjustable in height, which allows for convenient under-bed storage.
 Plastic bed risers are the only acceptable way to raise a bed.

 If you are a freshman, you are not permitted to have a refrigerator or a microwave in your rooms.
 There are microwaves located in the main lobby of every floor for you to use.
 Although, you are allowed to have mini-fridges or micro-fridges in their rooms.
-Micro-fridges can be rented for the year from the Bookstore, or purchased.

 For upperclassmen, a refrigerator is provided in each apartment/townhouse for roommates to share.